FEMA Fire Management Assistance Declaration – Oregon Rowena Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Louisiana to supplement state, tribal, and local recovery efforts in areas affected by Hurricane Francine from September 9-12, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by the Marie Fire on June 10, 2025.
 The following counties have been approved for assistance:

 Public Assistance: